Varsha-Varghese/trackgenesis-assignment/README.md

-Start the dev server by running the command below.
-Navigate to http://localhost:4200/.
-The app will automatically reload if you change any of the source files.

-$ npm test

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.